-The EIS must describe the analysis of the total cumulative effect on a VEC over the life of the Project, including the incremental contribution of all current and proposed projects and activities, in addition to that of the Project.
-The EIS must include different forms of effects (e.g. synergistic, additive, induced, spatial or temporal) and identify impact pathways and trends.
+The EIS must describe the analysis of cumulative effects on identified VECs over the life of the Project, including the incremental contribution of all identified past, current and proposed projects and activities, in addition to that of the Project.
+The EIS must include different forms of the cumulative environmental effects (e.g. synergistic, additive, induced) and identify impact pathways and trends.

-The EIS shall explain the approach and methods used to identify and assess the cumulative effects and provide a record of all assumptions and analysis that support the conclusions, including the level of confidence in the data used in the analysis.
+The EIS shall explain the approach and methods used to identify and assess the cumulative adverse environmental effects and provide a record of all assumptions and analysis that support the conclusions, including the level of confidence in the data used in the analysis.
 The Agency guidance documents Operational Policy Statement OPS-EPO/3-1999 Addressing Cumulative Environmental Effects Under the Canadian Environmental Assessment Act, and Cumulative Effects Assessment Practitioners Guide should also be consulted regarding the scope of cumulative adverse environmental effects to be evaluated in the EIS.
-The general framework for the assessment should comprise scoping, analysis, mitigation, determining the significance of the residual cumulative adverse environmental effects, and follow-up.
+The general framework for the assessment should comprise scoping, data gathering, analysis, proposing mitigation, determining the significance of the residual cumulative adverse environmental effects, and follow-up.